viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 </div>

 I had a lot of fun building this rover, and hope you did as well.
-I am now programming mine to help keep unwanted animal pests away from my garden, garbage, and egg-laying ducks using Viam's data management, vision, and navigation services.
+I am now programming mine to help keep unwanted animals away from my garden, garbage, and egg-laying ducks using Viam's data management, vision, and navigation services.
 We are interested in hearing what you plan on doing with yours.
 You can tell us all about it over in the [Viam Community Discord](https://discord.gg/viam).